codegik/pocs/architecture/jack-chat-game/architecture.md

 ### 👌 13.
 Technology Stack (WIP)

-- Aurora DB as persistence layer for all services.
+- Aurora DB as persistence layer for all services besides Message and Game.
-- DynamoDB for Message and Game tables.
+- DynamoDB as persistence layer for Message and Game services.
-- Java 21
 - Kotlin
+  -  Clarity:
     - It’s very expressive.
 Writing code in Kotlin tends to have a high impact per line of code.
+    - Kotlin eliminates some of the redundancy in the basic syntax of popular languages like Java.
+  - Interoperability:
+    - Kotlin interoperates with Java because they compile to the same byte code.
+Kotlin can be compiled into JavaScript or an LLVM.
+    - It also shares tooling with Java.
+These features make it easy to migrate Java applications to Kotlin.
+  - Safety:
+    - Kotlin is designed to help avoid common coding errors that can break code or leave vulnerabilities in it.
+    - The language features null safety and eliminating null pointer exception errors.
 - Ktor
+  - Ktor is designed with simplicity in mind, providing a lean and intuitive API surface.
+  - Ktor embraces Kotlin's coroutines, enabling you to write highly efficient and concurrent code effortlessly.
+  - Default embedded server application is Netty.

 ### 👥 14.
 References